tesera/pgexport-awslambda/README.md

 ## Generic postgreSQL export lambda microservice.

 Pass it a postgreSQl URL and queries with an s3 destination and voila!
+Archive boolean flag will produce a zip file at specified key on true, and upload files to key if false.

 ###Usage
 Uses AWS Lambda's basic execution mode to invoke an export.